top of page

 How do you decide which lifestyle changes I should start with?

 I use lab results, your personal history, and your current routines to identify the highest-impact changes.
-That way, you’re not overwhelmed by a complete overhaul—you’re supported with clear, realistic steps.
+That way, your daily schedule for mental health feels clear and doable—not overwhelming.